 Therefore, you may have watched them all.

-In fact, I’d like to include a recent collection, such as the snow-white notes.
+I’d like to include a recent collection, such as the snow-white notes.

 So far, it appears to be the perfect show for relaxation, with some important morals sprinkled throughout.